LandonTClipp/lambda-docs/docs/public-cloud/on-demand/serving-llama-31-vllm-gh200.md

 To start a vLLM API server that serves the Llama 3.1 8B model:

-1. Open your `.bashrc` file for editing:

-    ```bash
-    nano ~/.bashrc
-    ```

-1. At the bottom of the file, set the following environment variables.
+1. Set the following environment variables.
 Replace `<HF-TOKEN>` with your Hugging Face user access token:

     ```bash
-    export HF_TOKEN=<HF-TOKEN>
+    export HF_TOKEN=<HF-TOKEN> ; \
-    export HF_HOME="/home/ubuntu/.cache/huggingface"
+    export HF_HOME="/home/ubuntu/.cache/huggingface" ; \
     export MODEL_REPO=meta-llama/Meta-Llama-3.1-8B-Instruct
     ```

-1. Save and exit.
-1. Update your environment with your new environment variables:
+1. Start a `tmux` session for your vLLM server.

     ```bash
-    source ~/.bashrc
+    tmux new-session -s run-vllm
     ```

 1. Start the vLLM API server.
 The server loads your model and then begins serving it:

     ```bash
-    vllm serve meta-llama/Meta-Llama-3.1-70B-Instruct --dtype auto
+    vllm serve ${MODEL_REPO} --dtype auto
     ```

+    When the server is ready, you should see output similar to the following:

+    ```text { .no-copy }
+    INFO:     Started server process [12821]
+    INFO:     Waiting for application startup.
+    INFO:     Application startup complete.
+    INFO:     Uvicorn running on http://0.0.0.0:8000 (Press CTRL+C to quit)
+    ```

+    !!! note

+        This step might take several minutes to complete.

 ### Test the vLLM API server

-After the API server loads your model, verify that the server is working as
+Now that your vLLM API server is up and running, verify that it's working as
 expected:

-1. In your instance's JupyterHub, click **+** to create a new Launcher tab and then click **Terminal** to open a new terminal.
+1. Detach the `tmux` session for your server by pressing ++ctrl++ + ++b++, then ++d++.
-1. Send a prompt to the API server:
+1. Send a prompt to the server:

     ```bash
     curl -X POST http://localhost:8000/v1/completions \